 - Evaluate the careers they are interested in by comparing them to their self-knowledge.

-- Learn about what education/training/experience is required for those careers.
+- Recall what education/training/experience is required for those careers.

-- Discover other careers they can pursue with the education/training/experience and skills they will gain.
+- Investigate other careers they can pursue with the education/training/experience and skills they will gain.

-- Learn the benefits of experiential learning and the importance of it to career navigation.
+- List the benefits of experiential learning and the importance of it to career navigation.

 Some youth may feel that they do not need to participate in experiential learning, or may not have the time.
 Experiential learning is so important for youths’ career navigation and skill development, so it is best if all can participate.
 For those who may be hesitant or who may not have the time, encourage them to participate in something that can be completed in little time (such as an informational interview, tour, or an afternoon of job shadowing).
 This experience, even if it is brief, can be incredibly beneficial for youth!